 - Talk calmly, hum or sing to your baby

-- Read to your baby

 - Let them hear a repeating or soothing sound

 - Hold them close skin to skin

 - Go for a walk outside with your baby

 - Give them a warm bath

 These techniques may not always work.
 It may take a combination or more than one attempt to soothe your baby.